STI testing kits FAQ

 Try different fingers

 The best fingers to take blood samples from are the ring finger and pinkie finger.
-Use an unused lancet when taking each sample.
+Use a new lancet for each sample.

 Try changing the hand you draw blood from

 If you struggle to draw blood from your right hand, try drawing blood from your left hand.
-Use a new, unused lancet when taking a new sample.
+Use a new, unused lancet for each new sample.

 Ask a friend or family member for assistance

-You can ask someone to help you collect your blood sample.
+You can ask someone to assist you in collecting your blood sample.
 They can hold the blood vial or help massage the blood from your elbow down to your fingers.

 When is the best time to collect a blood sample?